 Transcendental Meditation goes a long way to assist people who want to get it better and not be victims of massive stress and its dangerous repercussions - such as stress-related diseases.
 Great calm, relaxation and deepening insights may tie in with one another.

 Some have to struggle a long time to relax deeply and well

-Maharishi also introduced a very good program of simple yoga postures to help TM practitioners along with their TM.
+Maharishi also backed up a very good program of simple yoga postures to help TM practitioners along with their TM.
 It is a way of adjusting in tune with common hatha-yoga, where meditation is of the higher yoga, and postures help it "from below", so to speak, in part according to "A healthy body is a great help".
-Maharishi got expert help in designing the simple and effective program of yoga postures he published years before the unhappy disagreements that led to a break with Acem.
+Maharishi got expert help in designing the simple and effective program of yoga postures he published years before the unhappy disagreements that led many TM teachers in Norway "go Acem" in protest.

 I look on Maharishi's auxilliaries to TM as hands stretched out to help further along the way, to the level where "All you need (at last) is solved (through deep meditation)" and you get shelter enough from the storms, from bad neighbours and further.

 Some walk with light steps, others struggle harder to get along - it is not the road (here: TM) that is different in such cases but those upon it.
 Although there are things that seem less than perfect - at least to some - we are many who are very grateful to Maharishi's efforts for the good of many - One important point is: "Keep walking, and find out for yourself what the good practice furthers and changes in own your life."

 One may say that 'transcendental' is taken out of Transcendental Meditation in Acem Meditation today -.